dkulas/fishDetroit/README.md

 # fishDetroit
-Web-app focused on connecting fishermen and related businesses in the metro Detroit area
+Web-app focused on connecting people who fish and related businesses in the metro Detroit area and greater SE Michigan